Threat model

 Threat.
 A publish is relayed to the private store with the publisher’s own token, and the packument merge serves private versions as trusted, winning collisions over public.
 A compromised-CI or insider publisher who clears (or slips past) the publish-scope check could publish a name that the merge then serves as a trusted version over the public package, a dependency-confusion path through Écluse’s own trust model.

 Mitigation.
-The PUBLISH_SCOPES allow-list refuses any name outside the operator’s scopes before any upstream write (the anti-shadowing guard); the scope match is exact on the parsed namespace, so a prefix such as @acme-evil does not satisfy an @acme allow-list.
+The PUBLISH_ALLOW allow-list (for npm, a list of scopes) refuses any name outside the operator’s scopes before any upstream write (the anti-shadowing guard); the scope match is exact on the parsed namespace, so a prefix such as @acme-evil does not satisfy an @acme allow-list.
 Soundness requires the authorised identity to be the written identity: the publish document’s own declared name and _id (and per-version names) are validated equal to the scope-guarded URL-path name before the relay (the body-name agreement leg landed in #425, closing #391), and the write URL is built from that same canonical name, so the guarded name, the written name, and the merge collision key are one identity by construction.
 Residual: shadowing within an allow-listed scope and allow-precedence choices remain the operator’s risk (least-privilege the publisher’s target credential).

 7. Mirror-write credential is a standing privilege over the trusted store